rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 imgOriginal = reader.Execute()
 ```

-Reading the entirety of the DICOM file series is as simple as this: We start by creating a new [`ImageSeriesReader`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1ImageSeriesReader.html) object under the name `reader`.
+Reading the entirety of the DICOM file series goes as follows: We start by creating a new [`ImageSeriesReader`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1ImageSeriesReader.html) object under the name `reader`.
 We then use the `GetGDCMSeriesFileNames` static method of the `ImageSeriesReader` to retrieve a list of all `.dcm` filenames which we store under `filenamesDICOM` and which we then pass back to the `reader` through the `SetFileNames` method.
 Finally, by calling `Execute` we retrieve the entire 3D image under `imgOriginal`.

 > If you get a dead kernel here then please do check the console output.
 It might well be that you forgot to extract the DICOM files out of their .zip or that you've placed them under a different directory to the one under `pathDicom`.

 A **very** important point I want to stress here is that [SimpleITK](http://www.simpleitk.org/) uses the [Grassroots DICOM library (GDCM)](http://gdcm.sourceforge.net/wiki/index.php/Main_Page) to load DICOM files.
-As a result, those pesky JPEG compressed DICOM files, e.g., the ones found in the [Osirix Datasets page](http://www.osirix-viewer.com/datasets/), we couldn't load with either PyDICOM or VTK in the [past post about Python and DICOM](pyscience.wordpress.com/2014/09/08/dicom-in-python-importing-medical-image-data-into-numpy-with-pydicom-and-vtk/), are no longer a deterrence.
+As a result, those pesky JPEG compressed DICOM files, e.g., the ones found in the [Osirix Datasets page](http://www.osirix-viewer.com/datasets/), which we couldn't load with either PyDICOM or VTK in the [past post about Python and DICOM](pyscience.wordpress.com/2014/09/08/dicom-in-python-importing-medical-image-data-into-numpy-with-pydicom-and-vtk/), are no longer a deterrence.
 [GDCM](http://gdcm.sourceforge.net/wiki/index.php/Main_Page) is actually the most comprehensive DICOM library I know of so you should be able to handle pretty much any DICOM file :).

 Then, as I mentioned in the *Options* section, we limit ourselves to a single 2D slice of the 3D volume.
-We do so by using the basic indexing offered by the `SimpleITK.Image` class:
+We do so by using the basic slicing offered by the `SimpleITK.Image` class:

 ```
 imgOriginal = imgOriginal[:,:,idxSlice]